shubh1777/LeetCode-100Days/README.md

 - A brief explanation or approach may be included with the solution code.

 ## LeetCode Profile
-You can find my LeetCode profile (https://leetcode.com/shubham_k1777/), showcasing solved problems and stats.
+You can find my LeetCode profile [Shubham Kumar] (https://leetcode.com/shubham_k1777/), showcasing solved problems and stats.
+You can find my LeetCode profile [rahul Rai] (https://leetcode.com/rahulrai843/), showcasing solved problems and stats.

 ## Progress
 | Day | Problem | Solution |